vega/vega-lite/site/docs/label.md

 ### Scatter Plot

+You only need to specify the field to encode the text label.
+Vega-Lite uses the default configurations based on the type of the chart.

 <span class="vl-example" data-name="label_scatter"></span>

+You can customize the definition of text label in `mark` the same way as customizing text mark in its mark definition.
+TODO: add bold text, opacity, color.

+<span class="vl-example" data-name="label_scatter"></span>

 {:#example-line}

 ### Line Chart

+Encoding a field to labels in a line chart results the labeling algorithm to label each data point in the line.

 <span class="vl-example" data-name="label_line"></span>

 {:#example-multi-line}

 ### Multi-series Line Chart

+Encoding a field to labels in multi-series line chart results the labeling algorithm to label each line.

+<span class="vl-example" data-name="label_multi_line"></span>

+As a default, the labeling algorithm place each label at the end of each line.
+You can configure it to place each label at the beginning of each line by setting `lineAnchor: 'begin'`.
+TODO: begin label

 <span class="vl-example" data-name="label_multi_line"></span>